Photo Credit: Changbok Ko via Unsplash

 As of February 2, the Ottawa News Bureau reported that Trudeau also announced a deal with the pharmaceutical company Novavax to produce its COVID-19 vaccine in Canada.
 The deal the federal government signed will allow the company to make their vaccine at a new Montreal facility that is still being constructed.
 While this is a major step forward, vaccines produced in Canada most likely will not be seen for quite some time.
 As such, it remains unclear as to whether or not this deal will help the federal government in achieving its goal of having all Canadians vaccinated by the end of September.
 A goal which as of now feels pretty unrealistic.

 Apart from vaccine rollout, universities and colleges across Ontario have been functioning purely online since the start of 2021.
 Most are expected to continue this way for the foreseeable future with the University of Toronto (U of T) recently announcing online only summer session courses.
 As for high school and elementary schools, an announcement was made earlier last week by Ontario’s Minister of Education stating that students are expected to be back to in-person learning on February 16.
 This decision has received backlash from many supporters of the strict lockdown protocols.
 In conjunction with this, it is also still unclear as to when those in the education sector will receive vaccines.
-A CTVNews article reported that on this end, “the Canadian Teachers’ Federation is pushing for educators to be included on the priority list” for vaccine distribution.
+On this end, the Canadian Teachers’ Federation is pushing for educators to be included on the priority list for vaccine distribution.
 But, it is much less clear as to when students will be getting vaccinated.
 We have also heard time and time again that the COVID-19 vaccine does not equate with a complete return to a maskless normal.
 A slow return to in-person classes, while of course masked up, may be the only next step we can actually predict.
 As we have seen, students in elementary and high school are already on their way back to the classroom (despite the lack of COVID-19 testing in schools).
 But, for university and college students, this return may be done hesitantly, even with a vaccine in our foresight—what I can say with some certainty is that those huge con hall classes will not be resuming anytime soon.

 Further, the impact this pandemic has had on elementary and high school aged students will be substantial, and not purely because they have been participating in online school.
 Online or not, these students are feeling the effects of a pandemic they may not necessarily understand and that, to me, is much worse than online school.
 So, it is no surprise that this pandemic will have long lasting effects on students of all ages.
 With U of T’s first semester seemingly far in the past and this second semester already creeping into midterms, it is difficult not to think back to what could have been.